digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 You must provide a point or geometry for each tree.
 You may provide both.

+The point must be in the WGS84 coordinate reference system.
+If you’re providing point in a CSV, geometry should be in well-known text (WKT).

+Example: `POINT (-0.681152 52.762892)`

+If you’re providing point in a GeoJSON, GML or Geopackage, use the associated geometry format.

 ### tree-preservation-order

 The reference for the tree preservation order that affects this tree.